Prompt Fuzzing for Fuzz Driver Generation: Evaluation

 \subsubsection{Argument Constraint Inference}

-In \autoref{sec:infer}, we proposed the techniques to infer constraints imposed on arguments of library APIs, and convert the library API call arguments to receive random bytes from fuzzers.
+In \autoref{sec:infer}, we proposed the techniques to infer constraints imposed on arguments of library API functions, and convert the library API call arguments to receive random bytes from fuzzers.
 To assess the accuracy of the \tool's constraint inference, we inspected documents of the tested libraries to collect the ground truth of API argument constraints.
 As \autoref{tab:san_and_infer} shows, \tool achieves 91.24\% (250/274) precision and 79.61\% (250/314) recall on the inference of argument constraints.
-The false positives mainly owing to the absence of argument identifiers in the declarations of library APIs.
+The false positives are mainly owing to the absence of argument identifiers in the declarations of library API functions.
 This deficiency hampers the ability of LLMs to comprehend the functionalities of these arguments, consequently leading to inaccurate library API usage generation.
-Noticeably, constraints inferred by \tool is intended to limit the incorrect conversion of fixed API arguments.
+Noticeably, constraints inferred by \tool is intended to limit the incorrect conversion of constants of API arguments.
 Therefore, false positives in inferred constraints will not cause additional spurious crashes.
-The false negatives were primarily because LLMs have not generated code for the relevant library APIs yet, and they rarely resulted in false positives in bug detection.
+The false negatives were primarily because LLMs have not generated code for the relevant library API functions yet, and they rarely resulted in false positives in bug detection.
 Having those inferred constraints, \tool can convert the library API arguments to receive random bytes without violating the constraints imposed by developers.

 To quantify the number of bugs identified through the argument conversion of library API calls, we examined the program code to determine which arguments were responsible for the crashes.
 As a result, 15 out of the 33 identified bugs could only be detected using the additional converted arguments.
 For instance, all reported crashes in \file{libvpx} and \file{libaom} were triggered by incompatible flags and configurations passed to the codec.
 Without converting these arguments, the generated fuzz drivers would never have the chance to trigger them.
-These results highlight that, while the programs generated and sanitized by \tool can serve as suitable targets for fuzzing, the ability of the resulting fuzz drivers to uncover new bugs is limited. \tool's capability to convert additional arguments of library APIs to receive random bytes from fuzzers significantly contributed to the discovery of new bugs.
+These results highlight that, while the programs generated and eliminated by \tool can serve as suitable targets for fuzzing, the ability of the resulting fuzz drivers to uncover new bugs is limited. \tool's capability to convert additional arguments of library API functions to receive random bytes from fuzzers significantly contributed to the discovery of new bugs.